-Government Influence on Media: French Media consists of a mix of corporately owned media outlets as well as state-owned TV and radio stations.
+French Media consists of a mix of corporately owned media outlets and state-owned TV and radio stations.
 The government provides direct and indirect funding.
 For example, Radio France and France Televisions (formed from public TV channels France 2, 3, 4,5, France Ô) are owned by the state and funded by revenue from TV license fees and commercial advertising (restricted after 8 pm. and indexed to inflation).
-France 24 and RFI (Radio France Internationale) is also owned by the French government through France Médias Monde (FMM).
-RFI is funded by the Ministry of Foreign Affairs Budget.
+The French government also owns France 24 and RFI (Radio France Internationale) through France Médias Monde (FMM).
+The Ministry of Foreign Affairs Budget funds RFI.

 In France, The press is largely free by law, but in practice, the government sometimes pressures journalists when the journalist reports against government interests.
-For instance, when investigative journalists reported that the government-owned weapons company Nexter sold weapons to Saudi Arabia, the French government pressed charges against the journalists for revealing “state secrets”.
-When it comes to French private media ownership, the structure is characterized by “complexity and a lack of transparency.”
+For instance, when investigative journalists reported that the government-owned weapons company Nexter sold weapons to Saudi Arabia, the French government pressed charges against the journalists for revealing “state secrets.”
+Regarding French private media ownership, the structure is characterized by “complexity and a lack of transparency.”
 As a result of the complexity of shareholding structures, it is difficult to “identify the final owner.”
-Some of the large media conglomerates are the media company Vivendi which owns French TV channel Canal+ Group, as well as Universal Music Group, video games, and book publisher Editis.
-Another conglomerate is Lagardère which owns Hachette publishing house and Relay newsagents, as well as radio, sports and entertainment assets.
-This results in a strong corporate monopoly that has influence over both the government and media.
+Some of the large media conglomerates are the media company Vivendi which owns French TV channel Canal+ Group, Universal Music Group, video games, and book publisher Editis.
+Another conglomerate is Lagardère which owns Hachette publishing house and Relay newsagents and radio, sports, and entertainment assets.
+This results in a strong corporate monopoly that influences both the government and the media.

 In conclusion, the French Government has direct and indirect control over the media outlets, especially on public broadcasters, which are owned or financed by the government and influenced by the ruling political party.

 Last Updated on May 17, 2022 by Media Bias Fact Check